 The art show features works by 28 local artists who were invited to create works on the theme, “Three Story Houses.”
 The idea of storytelling as a thread that connects divergent art styles was the inspiration for the show, and the open house at the Verge grew out of the connection between narrative art and storytelling.

-The artists include Kelly Bellcour, Duncan Bullock, Tina DeWeese, Tara Gallagher, Anne Garner, Max Giles, Sharon Glick, Marla Goodman, Birdie Hall, Alvin Huntsman, Terry Karson, Kate Lyndsay, Cristina Marian, Kenda Minter, Stephanie Newman, Shawn and Bella Raecke, Robert Rath, Selisa Rausch, Tina Rodriguez, Raina Rowberry, Jack Schwem, Joe Schwem, Jocelyn Stoody, Cameron Taylor, Tom Thornton, Tyson Vick, Mike Weix, Carmel Wood and Angela Yonke.
+The artists include Kelly Bellcour, Duncan Bullock, Tina DeWeese, Tara Gallagher, Anne Garner, Max Giles, Sharon Glick, Marla Goodman, Birdie Hall, Alvin Huntsman, Terry Karson, Kate Lyndsay, Cristina Marian, Kenda Minter, Stephanie Newman, Shawn & Bella Raecke, Robert Rath, Selisa Rausch, Tina Rodriguez, Raina Rowberry, Jack Schwem, Joe Schwem, Jocelyn Stoody, Tom Thornton, Tyson Vick, Mike Weix, Carmel Wood and Angela Yonke.

 After the sneak preview April 9 in collaboration with Verge Theater, Community Art Bozeman will make the art available for discussions at assisted living communities, care facilities and public spaces through April and May.
 Beginning in June, the art will be on public display at Wild Joe’s Coffeehouse.

 To schedule a pop-up exhibit and discussion to reach under-served art audiences at a non-traditional art-viewing space, contact Marla Goodman via the CONTACT page.